777arc/textbook/content/link_budgets.rst

  \mathrm{FSPL}_{dB} = 20 \log_{10} d + 20 \log_{10} f - 147.55 \left[ dB \right]

 :math:`d` is in meters and is the distance between the transmitter and receiver :math:`f` is in Hz and is the carrier frequency.
-In link budgets it will show up in dB, unitless because it is a loss.
+In link budgets it will show up in dB, unit-less because it is a loss.

 There's only one problem with this simple equation; we won't always have free space between the transmitter and receiver.
 E.g. indoors there is a lot of bouncing (most frequencies can go through walls, just not metal or thick masonry).
 For these situations there are various non-free-space models. a common one is the Okumura–Hata model, for cities and suburban areas (e.g. cellular):